codefromrvk/wc-schedule/README.md

 3. **Start the development Server**
     ```bash
       pnpm dev
-## Usage 💡
-Navigate to the app to view the ODI World Cup schedule and match details.

 ## Contributing 🤝
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.